 Students will be directed to their subject classroom on Google Classroom.
-They will follow their normal timetable and will complete the work that is in that classroom for their subjects or join live lessons.
+They will follow their normal timetable and will complete the work that is in that classroom for their subjects.
 If they have any questions in the first day or two they should email their teachers using Gmail in Google Classroom.
-Gmail will only be used if whole year groups are out of school for an extended period.